iterative/dvc.org/content/docs/user-guide/how-to/run-dvc-on-windows.md

 ### Configure your editor to use LF line endings

 Many editors on Windows will use CRLF line endings by default or even replace existing LF with CRLF.
-It is recommended that you configure your editor to stick to always stick to LF line endings.
+It is recommended that you configure your editor to always stick to LF line endings.

 For VS Code, add